Louisville vs. Ole Miss Predictions & Picks - Women's NCAA Tournament Sweet 16

 Louisville Schedule Analysis

-- The Cardinals' best victory this season came against the Notre Dame Fighting Irish, a squad ranked inside the AP's Top 25 (No. 10).
-The Cardinals brought home the 64-38 win at a neutral site on March 4.
+- When the Cardinals took down the Notre Dame Fighting Irish (No. 10 in the AP's Top 25) on March 4 by a score of 64-38, it was their best victory of the year thus far.

-- The Cardinals have 10 Quadrant 1 wins, tied for the 11th-most in Division I. But they also have 10 Quadrant 1 losses, tied for the 25th-most.
+- The Cardinals have tied for the 11th-most Quadrant 1 victories in the nation (10), but also have tied for the 25th-most Quadrant 1 defeats (10).

 Louisville 2022-23 Best Wins